skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 revolution he passes another doorway leading to the next floor of the building.
 He sees a room filled with mirrors, tinted glass, bent glass lenses, and freestanding prisms the size of a man.
-For just an instant as he passes the doorway he can see morning sunlight warped and and scattered about the room.
+For just an instant as he passes the doorway he can see morning sunlight warped and scattered about the room.
 The next floor is a library.
 Another orbit and he passes a doorway into some sort of packed storage area.